 Depending on the RV dealership you work with, you may be able to get an RV loan, even with bad credit.
 Dealers can connect you to partner lenders.
 While it may seem like the quickest and easiest way to get RV financing, it also may come at an additional cost.

 The dealer could simply offer you the loan from their partner that offers them the highest finder’s fee.
 This may not be the lender that offers you the best terms and interest rate for your situation, however.
 If you shop around for a loan at a bank, credit union or online lender first, you can take that offer to the RV dealership and ask them to beat the rate you have in-hand.

 “Buy here, pay here” dealers may work with bad credit borrowers, but be cautious.
 This type of in-house financing could come with particularly high rates or add-ons.
 If you decide to work with one of these types of dealerships, you’ll have to choose from their available inventory.

 There are other options for financing an RV, including using a credit card or peer-to-peer loan, particularly if you’re considering a relatively low-cost, used RV.
 But both options typically have higher interest rates than alternatives.

 Another option if you can’t qualify for a bad-credit RV loan is to take out a personal loan to pay for the RV.
-You may be able to get approved for a bad-credit personal loan with a lender such as Avant or First Financial, even with credit scores that fall below 499.
+You may be able to get approved for a bad-credit personal loan with a lender such as Avant, even with credit scores of 580.

 Be prepared to pay interest that reaches the legal limit for your state: as high as 35.99%, depending on where you live.
 You may also face an origination fee and loan terms as short as 24 to 60 months.
 You may face additional restrictions on loan amounts, depending on your credit, which could limit your RV choices.